quiltt/quiltt-js/packages/capacitor/README.md

 ## Deep Link Configuration

 Configure URL schemes for OAuth callbacks from bank authentication.
+This should match the `appLauncherUrl` / `app-launcher-url` you pass to Quiltt components.

 **iOS** — `ios/App/Info.plist`: